 How we got started...

-Two weeks after returning home, Jodi got a call from her fellow dreamer saying he had found a house that had plenty of rooms, and a couple who agreed to live with the shoeshine boys!
+Two weeks after returning home, they got a call from their fellow dreamer saying he had found a house that had plenty of rooms, and a couple who agreed to live with the shoeshine boys!
 A plan for a return trip began.
 Jodi recruited her close friend, Kim York, and Kellye recruited her sister and brother-in-law, Dixi and Blaise Campanella.
-On June 1, 2013, this team of four moms, one dad, and a college student, traveled to Ethiopia to set up the house for the boys!
+On June 1, 2013, this team of four moms, one dad, and a college student, traveled to Ethiopia to set up a house for the boys!
 God did amazing things and worked out a plan only He could have orchestrated!
-These homeless, shoeshine boys that roam the streets trying to earn enough money every day to pay for a place to sleep every night, will not be forgotten anymore.
+The six weeks of setting aside personal finances and reaching out to friends for money to start the first house ended up not being enough.
+Much prayer had gone into this project, and we knew God would be faithful.
+After 3 full days of working to put a house together, meeting the shoeshine boys, and God-sized appointments, Blaise Campanella pulled Jodi aside and said he felt God leading him and his wife to become a strong financial contributor to this effort.
+We all knew this was an answer to prayer!
+The very next day, Blaise went to the bank and picked up the money to finish the first house.
+Let's just say the bank shut it's doors and had armed guards out front to complete the transaction!
+God's purpose superseded our plans.
+These homeless, shoeshine boys that once roamed the streets trying to earn enough money every day to pay for a place to sleep every night, will not be forgotten anymore.

 Since that first trip, we have opened a second home with another 13 boys, a feeding center and sponsor 84 families, each with a special needs child.
 Our long term hope is to impact many lives in Jesus’ Name!